Insights

 In today's rapidly evolving healthcare ecosystem, the focus has changed beyond hospitals to encompass a broader range of healthcare providers, including pharmacies, laboratories and clinics.
 This shift has highlighted the urgent need for interoperable systems that seamlessly connect these organizations, promoting better patient care, streamlined operations and improved outcomes.

-Interoperability is not only a tool that makes our work easier but also a necessity.
-Because the inability of systems to work together in harmony can cause huge problems in the digitalized healthcare ecosystem.
-These problems not only affect the patient's treatment process but also play a vital role in the inability to produce academic and scientific studies.
+Interoperability is a tool that makes our work more accessible and a necessity.
+The inability of systems to work together in harmony can cause considerable problems in the digitalized healthcare ecosystem.
+These problems affect the patient's treatment process and play a vital role in the inability to produce academic and scientific studies.

 So, What Is Interoperability?